Jesper Lindstrøm: Eintracht Frankfurt

+Napoli

+On 29 August 2023, Serie A club Napoli agreed a deal to sign Lindstrøm from Frankfurt for a reported €30 million package, with the player agreeing a five-year deal.
+He later disclosed that his favourite club, Liverpool, had made an attempt to sign him.
+However, he chose Napoli because he believed he had a better opportunity for playing time there.

+He made his debut for the club on 2 September, replacing Matteo Politano in the 75th minute of a 2–1 home loss to Lazio in the league.

+Loan to Everton

+On 26 July 2024, Lindstrøm signed for Everton on a season long loan with an option for a permanent transfer.

+Loan to Wolfsburg

+On 23 July 2025, Lindstrøm returned to Germany, joining Bundesliga club VfL Wolfsburg, on a one-year loan for the 2025–26 season for €1.5 million, with the option of a permanent transfer.

 International career

 Youth career and early senior career

 Lindstrøm won three caps for Denmark at under-19 level.

 On 29 September 2020, Lindstrøm was named in manager Albert Capella's squad for the 2021 UEFA European Under-21 Championship qualifiers against Malta and Finland.
 He made his debut on 9 October, in a 3–1 win over Malta, scoring his first goal in the dying minutes of the game to secure the win.

 Lindstrøm was included in the 23-person squad for the 2021 European Under-21 Championship.

 On 9 November 2020, Lindstrøm was called up to Kasper Hjulmand's senior squad for the friendly against Sweden due to several cancellations from, among others, the Danish national team players playing in England, due to the COVID-19 restrictions, as well as a case of COVID-19 in the squad, which had put several national team players in quarantine.
 He came on as a substitute in the second-half during the match against Sweden at Brøndby Stadium in his debut match, on 11 November 2020.